1636: The Kremlin Games

 1636: The Kremlin Games is a novel in the 1632 series written by Gorg Huff and Paula Goodlett along with Eric Flint.
 It is the fourth book in the series to be listed on the New York Times bestseller list for hardcover fiction.
-This book reached number 30 on the NY Times list during a single week in June 2012.
-Besides being listed on the NY Times Best Seller list, 1636: The Kremlin Games was also listed on the Locus Hardcovers Bestsellers List for the month of September in 2012 at number 6.
+It reached number 30 on the NY Times list during a single week in June 2012.
+It was also listed on the Locus Hardcovers Bestsellers List for the month of September, 2012, at number 6.